 AKA: Ab–, Abm, Abmin, Ab minor

-Minor chords are built by taking the Root, the 3rd, and the 5th notes of the major scale and then lowering the 3rd by one half-step.
-They are made by combining a minor 3rd interval with a major 3rd interval.
+Minor chords are built by taking the root, the 3rd, and the 5th notes of the major scale and then lowering the 3rd by one half-step (a semitone).
+The formula for a minor chord is R, m3°, 5°.
+They can also be built by combining a minor 3rd interval with a major 3rd interval.

-On a standard bass accordion, minor chords are between major and dominant 7th chords, on the 4th column (or on the 3rd column if your accordion doesn’t have the counter-bass column).
+The Stradella bass system allows you to play a minor chord by pushing just one button.
+On a standard bass accordion with at least *24 bass buttons, minor chords are between major and dominant 7th chords, on the 4th column (or on the 3rd column if your accordion doesn’t have the counter-bass column).

 Notes: